itamarst/eliot/presentations/scientific-logging/presentation.md

 each characteristic has corresponding problems

-these three problems, and how logging can help address them, are what I'll be talking about for the rest of the talk
+these three problems, and how logging can help address them, are what I’ll be talking about for the rest of the talk

 ---